shivanishuklaa/CrypGene/README.md

 ### Left Sidebar
 - **New Chat**: Start a fresh conversation with CrypGene
-- **Clear History**: Remove all previous messages
+- **Save Chat**: Save your current conversation to history
 - **Trending Coins**: View the latest trending cryptocurrencies at a glance
-- **Chat History**: Access your previous conversations with CrypGene
+- **Chat History**: Access, load, or delete your previous conversations with CrypGene

 ### Market Overview Tab
 - Browse real-time data on the top 50 cryptocurrencies by market cap
 - View global market statistics including total market cap and 24h trading volume
-- Click on any cryptocurrency to see detailed information and price charts
+- Click on any cryptocurrency to see detailed information and 7-day price charts

 ### AI Advisor Tab
 - Ask CrypGene questions about cryptocurrency investments, such as:
    - "Should I invest in Bitcoin right now?"
    - "What's the current price of Ethereum?"
    - "Can you explain blockchain technology in simple terms?"
-   - "What are the most promising altcoins to watch in 2023?"
+   - "What are the most promising altcoins to watch in 2024?"
    - "How should I diversify my crypto portfolio?"
    - "What factors are affecting the crypto market today?"

-### Voice Interaction
-- Use the microphone button to speak your questions
-- Listen to CrypGene's responses through text-to-speech
+- Get spoken responses through text-to-speech (with option to stop audio)

+## 🛠️ Technical Details

+- **Google Gemini Model**: Utilizes Google's advanced Gemini 2.0 Flash model for natural language understanding and generation
+- **CoinGecko API**: Sources real-time and historical cryptocurrency data
+- **Streamlit Framework**: Powers the interactive web interface
+- **Plotly**: Creates responsive and interactive data visualizations

 ## ⚠️ Disclaimer